 - In Name, enter a human-readable description for the destination.

-- In Bucket, enter the name of the Amazon S3 bucket where you want to send and store logs.
+- In Bucket, enter the name of the bucket you created in the S3 account where you want to store logs.

 In Folder path,

-provide the path to the folder within the bucket where you want to store the
+provide the path to the folder within the bucket where you want to store logs.

 - In Access key ID, enter the access key associated with the Amazon S3 bucket.